Structured analytics operations analyze text to identify the similarities and differences between the documents in a set.

 - Applies email visualization (including reply, forward, reply all, and file type icons).
 Visualization helps you track the progression of an email chain—allowing you to easily identify the beginning and end of an email chain.

-Note: The results of email threading decrease in accuracy if email messages contain non-English headers.
+Note: The results of email threading decrease in accuracy if email messages contain headers in unsupported languages.

 - Name normalization performs the following tasks: